At some point, you might want to change your WordPress username, especially if you want to enhance your WordPress security.

-This is a bit more complex, since you need to make some changes to your database.
+This is a bit more complex because you need to make some changes to your database.
 So, if you don’t think you can manage it, ask someone with more WordPress experience to do it for you!

 This method should be used in case you forget both your username and email, and you won’t be able to log in to your Dashboard to apply the first method.

-Important: Make sure you perform a backup before making these changes, just to be safe!
+Important: Make sure you perform a database backup before making these changes, just to be safe!

 Finding the name of your database

 If you’re not sure what’s the name of your database, you need to check your